shekhargulati/52-technologies-in-2016/02-sbt/README.md

 ## Tips

-These are some of the quick tips that might help you when you use sbt.
+These are some of the quick tips that might help you when you use `sbt`.

 ### Tip 1: Getting the right Scala version with %%